 That last guy—that was Doyle.

-On that day in late April, Doyle and his section had patrolled several hours down to Police Substation Haji—the place where he was eventually killed—to take over for another section that was being pulled out of the field.
+On that day in late April, Doyle and his section had patrolled several hours down to Police Substation Haji—the place where he was eventually killed—to take over for another team that was being pulled out of the field.

 The enemy, nothing if not superbly unpredictable, chose to attack at the moment when more than 200 coalition soldiers were converging on Haji.
 In the resultant chaos, Doyle and his section were ordered to load the withdrawing platoon’s massive pile of equipment onto a truck while the rest of the convoy lay pretty much belly up in a sandstorm on the Arghandab riverbed.

 No, really.
 I’m not just saying that.
-He moved boxes until he passed out and his vital signs got so bad the medic came over the radio saying he was unsure if Doyle would live and requested an emergency nine-liner medevac back to Kandahar Airfield.
+He moved boxes until he passed out, and his vital signs got so bad the medic came over the radio saying he was unsure if Doyle would live and requested an emergency nine-liner medevac back to Kandahar Airfield.

-Doyle made it back to Kandahar and with the help of a tasty intravenous buffet, he survived the day.
+Doyle made it back to Kandahar, and with the help of a tasty intravenous buffet, he survived the day.
 He would not survive the war.

 Numberless Are the Dead

-Nonetheless, maybe big digits do tell some kind of story too, so here are some rough numbers.
+Nonetheless, maybe significant digits do tell some story too, so here are some rough numbers.
 Doyle was the 90th Canadian soldier to die in Afghanistan since 2002.
 And he was approximately the 2,100th Canadian to die in the service of his country since the end of the Second World War, and very nearly the 118,000th soldier to have his name listed in the official Books of Remembrance since Canada first sent armed men overseas in 1884 to fight alongside the British in Sudan.

 Beyond the numbers stands the other story.
 It’s Doyle’s story.
-And even more, it is the story of his wife Nicole, his friends and comrades and the unimaginable cost of losing someone—one man—at war.
+And even more, it is the story of his wife Nicole, his friends and comrades, and the unimaginable cost of losing someone—one man—at war.
 These are the people whose world changed when Doyle died.
 And it’s not now a better world.

-The news comes quickly
+The news comes quickly.

 The way they still speak about him in the present tense is one of the things you’ll notice if you talk to his friends.